-When you may renew your active managing broker’s license, you must provide proof you’ve completed all the required continuing education:
+When you may renew your active managing broker’s license, you must certify on your renewal notice by signing that you have completed all the required continuing education that you’ve completed all the required continuing education:

 30 hours of approved continuing education, including a 3-hour Core Course